Silver Line (shipping company)

+House flag used by Silver Line.

 The Silver Line was a shipping company formed in 1908, part of the British Merchant Navy.
 By the 1930s they were offering round the world passenger/cargo services, with the passenger fare on a freighter being £100.
 Entirely on foreign service, the ships did not include UK ports of call.
 Managing owners were the S & J Thompson family.
 Most of their merchant ships bore the name Silver followed by the name of a tree.
 The Second World War claimed 11 of their ships.
 One of them, the Silverfir, was sunk by the German battleship on a voyage from Manchester to New York in 1941.
 Silver Line switched to tramping around the world in the 1950s, then went through several ownership changes, and by 1985, with the sale of their last ship, was no more.